istio/istio.io/content/en/about/contribute/front-matter/index.md

 |`description`      | A one-line description of the content on the page.
 |`weight`           | The order of the page relative to the other pages in the directory.
 |`keywords`         | The keywords on the page.
 Hugo uses this list to create the links under "See Also".
 |`aliases`          | Past URLs where the page was published.
-See [Renaming, moving, or deleting pages](#renaming-moving-or-deleting-pages) below for details on this item
+See [Renaming, moving, or deleting pages](#rename-move-or-delete-pages) below for details on this item

-### Renaming, moving, or deleting pages
+### Rename, move, or delete pages

 When you move pages or delete them completely, you must ensure that the existing links to those pages continue to work.
 The `aliases` field in the front matter helps you meet this requirement.
-Adding the path to the page before the move or deletion to the `aliases` field.
+Add the path to the page before the move or deletion to the `aliases` field.
 Hugo implements automatic redirects from the old URL to the new URL for our users.

-In the _target page_, which is the page where you want users to land, add the `<path>` of the _original page_ to the front-matter as follows:
+On the _target page_, which is the page where you want users to land, add the `<path>` of the _original page_ to the front-matter as follows:

 {{< text plain >}}